Drop in migrants caused by weather, not Turkey's crackdown, Germany says

 Merkel will find it even more difficult to defend her refugee policy if a similar number is recorded this year.

-The huge influx has forced authorities to register migrants upon entering Germany and have them wait in temporary accommodation centers before they can officially file asylum applications.
+The huge influx has forced authorities to register migrants upon entering Germany and have them wait in temporary accommodation centres before they can officially file asylum applications.

 Just over 476,000 migrants applied for asylum last year, the highest number ever recorded in Germany, the Interior Ministry said.
 That number will rise when the asylum applications of the remaining 600,000 registered migrants are collected.